Convert PDF to BBCode

 Bulletin Board Code

-Lightweight markup language created in 1998 for bulletin board systems.
-Uses simple bracket tags like [b]bold[/b] to format text in forum posts and online communities.
-Supported by phpBB, vBulletin, SMF, IPB, and most major forum software.
-Forum Markup Text-Based |
+Lightweight markup language created in 1998 for formatting text on internet forums and bulletin board systems.
+BBCode uses square bracket tags similar to HTML but with a simplified, safer syntax that prevents cross-site scripting.
+Widely supported across phpBB, vBulletin, SMF, XenForo, and most major forum software platforms.
+Forum Markup Web Safe |

 | Technical Specifications |

-Structure: Plain text with tags
+Structure: Plain text with square bracket tags

 |